 Poor circulation in the legs is a common health problem that can affect people of all ages, especially those who lead a sedentary lifestyle or have some type of health issue.
 This disorder can lead to uncomfortable and potentially dangerous symptoms that limit mobility and quality of life.
-In this article, we will explore in depth the symptoms, causes, diagnoses, and available treatments to improve circulation in the legs, with a special focus on pressotherapy, an innovative technique gaining popularity in the field of sports and aesthetic medicine.
+In this article, we will explore in depth the symptoms, causes, diagnoses, and available treatments to improve circulation in the legs, with a special focus on Compression Therapy, an innovative technique that is gaining popularity in the field of sports and aesthetic medicine.

 What is poor circulation in the legs?